If the Red Sox retired numbers like the Yankees do ...

 If Ron Guidry ... then Luis Tiant?

 Lauber: Talk about a couple of pitchers who married substance with style.
-Red Sox fans are still bitter that Guidry, not Jim Rice, was crowned AL MVP in 1978.
+Yankees fans are still bitter that Jim Rice, not Guidry, was crowned AL MVP in 1978.
 But there can be no denying that Louisiana Lightning was fun to watch, with his high leg kick and the way he bounced off the mound.
 El Tiante had a longer peak and just as much flair, turning his back to home plate as he uncoiled in his delivery.
 That alone would get him into Monument Park, but being one of the best pitchers in Red Sox history should get his number retired.

 Marchand: Might be time for the Bostonians to move on from an MVP race that is nearly four decades old, but I guess some people can't let bygones be bygones.
 I loved Tiant's style, so I would give him the honor of having his number retired.